-Earthquake prone Town Hall

-- The Town Hall is closed due to seismic safety risks, disrupting the provision of Council administration, library and other public services - •50%.
-This issue was considered by the panel to have the highest weight, constituting 50% of the overall problem.
+Earthquake prone Town Hall Outdated Council facilities Taihape's Civic Heart • The Town Hall is closed due to seismic safety risks, disrupting the provision of Council administration, library and other public services • Changing community expectations are no longer supported by the outdated Council facilities, providing opportunities for service offerings that better meet future needs • The loss of a key Civic Centre amenity undermines our ability to support the social heart and face of the community • 50%.
+This issue was considered by the panel to have the highest weight, constituting 50% of the overall problem. •25% •25%